Electron identification and hadron discrimination using Cherenkov radiation in air and SiPMs: A simple optimization of the key parameters

 Since electron identification is performed by considering signals with an amplitude higher than the cross-talk value, it is clear that this value represents a fundamental parameter.
 Recently, the FBK NUV-HD SiPM technology has been upgraded with metal-filled deep trench isolation (NUV-HD-MT \cite{NUV-HD-MT}) between the SiPM cells, which enables an almost complete suppression of internal optical cross-talk.
 In the simulation, therefore, in order to select the optimal configuration for the proposed detector, the cross-talk values measured by FBK for this new technology were used.
 The PDE also impacts performance, as it parameterizes the probability of detecting the produced Cherenkov photons.
-Assuming the validity of the simulation also at overvoltages higher than 2 V, a value of 6 V was chosen to profit of the higher PDE.
-The cross-talk and PDE values corresponding to OV = 6 V were taken from \cite{NUV-HD-MT}.
+Assuming the validity of the simulation also at overvoltages higher than 2 V, a value of 6 V was chosen to profit of the higher PDE ( from about 40\% to 60\%).
+The cross-talk and PDE values corresponding to OV = 6 V were taken from \cite{NUV-HD-MT}: possible uncertainties related to the extrapolation from 2 to 6 V overvoltage would require a careful check with experimental data in future beam test campaigns.

 Figure \ref{fig:separation} shows electron efficiency and pion rejection as a function of the incoming particle's momentum from the toy MC simulations, for two different selection cuts (number of fired SPADs $\ge$ 2 and $\ge$ 3).
 In addition to the case with air (n = 1.00029) as radiator, CO$_2$ (n = 1.00045) was also considered, as it is an inert, non-flammable gas with low environmental impact and low cost; moreover, its use could be advantageous in configurations where the system requires cooling below the dew point.
-For both radiator gases, a pion rejection close to 100 \% with an electron efficiency larger than $\sim$ 85 \% looks achievable (larger than $\sim$ 90 \% with CO$_2$).
+For both radiator gases, a pion rejection close to 100\% with an electron efficiency larger than $\sim$ 85\% looks achievable (larger than $\sim$ 90\% with CO$_2$).
 The choice of radiator gas leads to a shift in the results as a function of momentum.
 When air is used, a separation between electrons and charged hadrons can be achieved from about 50 MeV/$c$ up to $\sim$ 6 GeV/$c$, whereas CO$_2$ allows an operation down to momentum values below 30 MeV/$c$ and up to 4 GeV/$c$.

+Given the threshold nature of the Cherenkov effect and the binary response of the SPADs, it is possible to define momentum regions where, although the identification of individual particles is not always feasible, an appropriate selection based on the number of fired pixels allows discrimination among different particle species.